lucidsoftware/neo-sbt-scalafmt/README.md

 ## Implementation details

 Scalafmt artifacts are downloaded with a scalafmt Ivy configuration added to each project.
-Scalafmt classes are loaded in a separate classloader, allowing them work regardless of the Scala version of SBT.
+Scalafmt classes are loaded in a separate classloader, allowing them work regardless of the Scala version of sbt.

 `ScalafmtCorePlugin` adds the Ivy configuration and scalafmt dependency. `ScalafmtPlugin` creates the scalafmt task for compile and test configurations.